jeffgillan/Drone-mapping-class/docs/index.md

 ## Camera Drone Types
-There are three basic drone types.
+There are three basic drone types: **Multi-rotors**, **Fixed-Wing**, and **VTOL Fixed-Wing**.
 Each has advantages and disadvantages that should be considered before buying or acquiring.
 The following section lists some of the characteristics of each type.
 <br/>
 <br/>

 ![](images/multi_rotor.png){:height=200 width=300}
 <br/>